Contacts

 Finding contacts in lists and segments

-Since Dotdigital contacts can be identified using any associated identifier, such as email, mobile number, contact ID and so on, it is important to use the Contacts API for interacting with any contacts.
+Since Dotdigital adopted unified contacts that can be identified using any associated identifier, such as email, mobile number, contact id etc..., it is important to use the Contacts API for interacting with any contacts.
 You should use the Get contacts based on your criteria call with the ~listId filter to find contacts in a list, and the ~segmentId can be used for segments.

 Finding modified contacts in a list or segment